srbnghosh99/srbnghosh99.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+# subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+I am a Ph.D.
+Candidate at the University of North Carolina at Charlotte, working with Dr. Erik Saule.
+My primary research interest lies in Graph Mining, Natural Language Processing (NLP), Social Media Mining and Analysis.
+My research agenda is based on three pillars:

+- Graph Representation Learning
+- Applied Machine Learning for Social Impact
+- Bias, Fairness, and Trust in Scholarly and Social Networks

 What else do you need?